 To prevent lap marks, always make sure your brush is at least half loaded with paint to keep the edge wet, then make sure the strokes overlap the previous one slightly before it dries.
 No uneven or thick spots.

 Another tip to keep a uniform color is mixing several gallons of the same paint into a 5-gallon bucket.
 Each can may have slightly different variances in each one.
 Having to open a new can in the middle of painting may result in noticeable differences.
-Mixing them all together ensures evenness.
+Mixing them all ensures evenness.

 9. No Skimping